-The Fujifilm X-T20 and the Sony Alpha A7R III are two digital cameras that were announced, respectively, in January 2017 and October 2017.
-Both the X-T20 and the A7R III are mirrorless interchangeable lens cameras that are based on an APS-C (X-T20) and a full frame sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Sony provides 42.2 MP.
+The Fujifilm X-T20 and the Sony Alpha A7R III are two digital cameras that were officially introduced, respectively, in January 2017 and October 2017.
+Both the X-T20 and the A7R III are mirrorless interchangeable lens cameras that are based on an APS-C (X-T20) and a full frame (A7R III) sensor.
+The Fujifilm has a resolution of 24 megapixels, whereas the Sony provides 42.2 MP.

 An illustration of the physical size and weight of the Fujifilm X-T20 and the Sony A7R III is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X-T20 – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is notably larger (24 percent) than the Fujifilm X-T20.
 Moreover, the A7R III is substantially heavier (70 percent) than the X-T20.
 It is noteworthy in this context that the A7R III is splash and dust-proof, while the X-T20 does not feature any corresponding weather-sealing.